fran-00/PyIntruder/README.md

     This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.
     Available platform plugins are: xcb, linuxfb, offscreen, eglfs, vkkhrdisplay, wayland, wayland-egl, minimal, vnc, minimalegl."

-To solve it, run this command:
+To solve it, try to run this command:

     sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev